Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Head to the National Museum of Anthropology in Mexico City.
 There’s a stunning scale model of the temple, every serpent head, every bright hue, exactly as it appeared 2,000 years ago.

-Highlights of Teotihuacán: A step-by-step itinerary
+What to expect at Teotihuacán: A step-by-step itinerary

 1/11